 SaaS Developers / Providers

 Operating a third party hosted solution brings additional responsibility that a software developer didn’t have to be concerned with in the past.
 SaaS providers must be dependable – keeping the system online, functional and secure for your customers that depend on it.
 To obtain this assurance, many companies require proof that your business has proper controls in place and reviewed by a third party accounting firm.
 Controls for these services usually are designed based on a combination of security, confidentiality, availability, processing integrity and privacy principles.
 The appropriate combination will depend upon the product/service offered, level of data confidentiality required, and any customer specific requirements/requests.

 Whether you develop software solutions for health care, finance, government or other industry, it is common to see a SOC 1 or SOC 2 as a prerequisite in RFPs.
-The SOC 2 report is typically the most appropriate for a SaaS solution, but, a SOC 1 (SSAE 16) is the most requested (although not always the most relevant).
+The SOC 2 report is typically the most appropriate for a SaaS solution, but, a SOC 1 (SSAE 16 – now SSAE 18 as of May 1, 2017) is the most requested (although not always the most relevant).
 The cost for an audit can vary greatly depending on the number of controls, size of the company, and complexity of the IT infrastructure.